Little Mary of the IMP Company - Empress Theatre RPPC / Postcard - 1911

 Mary Pickford in Rufus P. Moody 8x10 photo.
 1915.
 Part of NZ Photo Album.

 Mary Pickford Rufus P. Moody 8x10 photo.
-I suspect this photo is most recognizable from the cover of the April 1915 issue of The Ladies' World magazine which is also part of this collection.
+I suspect this photo is most recognizable from the cover of the April 1915 issue of The Ladies' World magazine.
 1915.
 Part of NZ Photo Album.

 Mary Pickford Rufus P. Moody 8x10 photo.
-I suspect this photo is most recognizable from the cover of the April 1915 issue of The Ladies' World magazine which is also part of this collection.
+I suspect this photo is most recognizable from the cover of the April 1915 issue of The Ladies' World magazine.
 1915.
 Part of NZ Photo Album.

 Mary Pickford and a cat in a portrait by Rufus P. Moody.
 1915.
 Part of NZ Photo Album.